Reading and Writing in the Global Workplace

 - “Static to Dynamic: Professional Identity as Inventory, Invention, and Performance in Classrooms and Workplace,” with Joanna Schreiber.
 Technical Communication Quarterly, forthcoming 2013.
 Print.

-- Collins, S., "“I’m Not a Celebrity But I Play One on Late-Night TV: The Problem with Politicians and Celebrity”" in The Problem with American Political Discourse.
-Clarke Rountree, (Praeger),.
-(Accepted)
+- “I’m Not a Celebrity but I Play One on Late-Night TV: The Problem with Politicians and Celebrity.”
+In Venomous Speech and Other Problems in American Political Discourse, Vol. 2, edited by Clarke Rountree, Praeger, 2013.

 Ramon A. Fonkoué